irakan/my-learning-journey/README.md

         - Type 2: Hosted Hypervisor
             - What?
 Operates within the regular OS, less powerful but user-friendly.
+            Type 1 hypervisors allocate resources dynamically based on VM needs, making it easier.
+Type 2 hypervisors use fixed allocations, so if a user assigns 8GB to a VM, it takes that amount even if not fully used.
+This can lead to resource issues on the host machine.
             - Who?
 Used by developers and individuals for running multiple OS on one machine.
             - When to Use: Simple setups or software development when top performance is not critical.
             - Example: VMware Workstation, Oracle VM VirtualBox.